What is CBD With No THC?

 Cannabidiol (CBD), Tetrahydrocannabinol (THC), and various cannabinoids and terpenoids possess their own therapeutic benefits.
 Although certain cannabinoids have more benefits than others, they each have something unique to offer consumers.
 When these compounds are all combined, the results are significant.
-Single-compound medicines are effective in their own way as you get more pure products, higher concentrations, and exact amounts.
+Single-compounds are effective in their own way as you get more pure products, higher concentrations, and exact amounts.
 It’s suggested to consume a combination of cannabis chemicals and cannabinoids in their natural form.
 Some may refer to this as the ‘entourage effect’.
 Different cannabis researchers and scientists believe that the ‘entourage effect’ is real and that there’s a synergy between CBD and THC.
 Combining isolates is the ultimate way to benefit from the entourage effect.

 Besides two of the most well-known cannabinoids (CBD and THC) being present in the cannabis plant, there are more than sixty other cannabinoids that can deliver therapeutic effects.
-Individually, cannabinoids have the potential to help treat different health issues while also improving one’s well-being.
+Individually, cannabinoids have the potential to help aid different health issues while improving one’s well-being.
 However, an individual compound doesn’t deliver the same results as compared to the combination of compounds in their natural form.
 In the cannabis world, many people believe that there’s a synergy between CBD and THC.
 Terpenoids also play a role, especially regarding their therapeutic benefits.
 This leads to the concept of the ‘entourage effect’, which is widely used in this industry.

 Additionally, the entourage effect can also be described as a variety of compounds working together to create and deliver the powerful efficacy of cannabis.
 According to Dr. Ethan Russo, CBD is the largest influence in the entourage effect.
 One prime example of the synergy between CBD and THC is the existence of Sativex.
 Sativex is a sublingual cannabis-based spray that contains equal amounts of THC and CBD.
 Although many people stand by the existence of the entourage effect, there’s not much scientific evidence on it.